-This graph shows a coloured curve for each region and a

-black curve for the entire Bel-

-gian population.
-The x-axis shows the years, and the y-axis shows the standardised rate of use per 100 000 insured pertention on the impact of the sons.
+This graph shows a coloured curve for each region and a black curve for the entire Belgian population.
+The x-axis shows the years, and the y-axis shows the standardised rate of use per 100 000 insured persons.

-Note: The year 2020 was highlighted by a vertical dashed line, in order to draw the at-
+Note: The year 2020 was highlighted by a vertical dashed line, in order to draw the attention on the impact of the COVID-19 crisis.

-COVID-19 crisis.